maribol/dodb/README.md

 Device Open DataBase
 ===============

-Use the following example to get information about a divice.
+Use the following example to get information about a device.

 <pre>
   $dodb = new DODBApi();